leemolton/recipes-project/README.md

 As a user, I would expect to be able to see all the recipes.
 As a user, I would expect to be able to search on existing recipes.

+The primary purpose for this project was to display new recipes for users and also enable them to enter new recipes to the website.
+I made a list of meals that I enjoy as I wanted the recipes to be of basic meals rather than complicated Chinese or Indian meals.
+I have created wireframes with my initial designs at https://github.com/leemolton/recipes-project/tree/master/wireframes.

+I wanted to show pictures of the meals with the recipe title to give the user a quick and interesting view of the recipe with a button they can click on to view the recipe.

 ## Existing Features

 ### Header and Footer